 Since 2005, The Wunderkammer has gone on to produce some of the most exotic interior designs and nature-based decorations for events and venues across Europe and Asia as well as the US, South Africa, Lebanon and Russia.

 The Wunderkammer, German for ‘cabinet of curiosities’, was a name first coined by a friend who had watched the duo slowly develop floristry into all-encompassing decorations that took hold of every inch of a room.
 The term itself, describes their passion for collecting art and displaying their love of nature in a most eclectic style.
 With each project vastly different from the next, The Wunderkammer interprets a brief or a space to create an exquisite world full of natural artefacts, flowers and plant life along with custom designed furniture hand drawn by Ueli.

 Along with their team, The Wunderkammer has created styling and floral decorations for private yachts, high-end hotels, five-star restaurants, global fairs and events, as well as a number of international A-list weddings.
-Together they have sourced rare flowers, air freighted tropical species to a tight deadline and brought together a series of natural wonders from across the world to decorate the Hermes Silk Ball in Amsterdam, the launch of Harper’s Bazaar in The Netherlands, the wedding of model Natascha Poly & Peter Bakker in St Tropez, Karl Lagerfeld’s Christmas Dinner and the opening of The Oasis of Matisse in the Stedelijk Museum, Amsterdam.
+Together they have sourced rare flowers, air freighted tropical species to a tight deadline and brought together a series of natural wonders from across the world to decorate the Hermes Silk Ball in Amsterdam, Karl Lagerfeld’s Christmas parties in Amsterdam, provided SOHO HOUSE Amsterdam with a roof garden, and were commissioned by The Green Gallery to create a fairy tale forest in the Rijksmuseum’s bicycle tunnel.